Mikey Georgeson: Art

 Georgeson describes his paintings, which use thickly applied bright oil colours, as "a distillation of a desire to capture what I consider to be episodic globules in the glistening, sticky fluid called paint."
 With My Magic Life, his 2008 exhibition inspired by magic and David Devant, he brought the different strands of his work together.
 Georgeson explained in the exhibition catalogue:

+In July 2007, Georgeson began to create a drawing every morning on waking, beginning to draw before he knew what the image would become.
+He posted them on Instagram and, in 2023, the first two months' drawings were published as a book, The Early Morning Drawings, by the Portuguese publisher, Stolen Books.
+In his introduction, Georgeson described the project as a "trance-ritual":

 In June 2012, Georgeson exhibited a new solo show, 'Trope' at the Royal Standard in Liverpool.
 According to the gallery website, Georgeson identifies the 'Trope' as 'the crack that opens between the audience (life) and the artist (art).
 Eleven paintings in the show focus on Georgeson's ongoing love of Liverpool Football Club as a trope through which he can explore 'sending an emissary from his adult rational self to mix with the transcendental awe of his childhood'.
 He taps into memories of his boyhood bedroom in which his father had created a large scale recreation of the Kop, pasted together with faces cut from the Observer Magazine.'

 In 2014, Georgeson began a doctorate in fine art, which he was awarded by the University of East London in 2019.
 His doctoral thesis, The Vision of the Absurd, Aesthetic Machines, Entanglement and Affect, looked at the ways in which 'art has an excess that delivers understanding outside of conceptual cognition'.
 In June 2015, he exhibited his first year paintings in the 'East London Artists' show at the UEL.
 At the opening, he staged a live performance with the accordionist, Martin White, singing the song "Is David Bowie Happy?".
 Georgeson explained, 'The show explores the idea that David Bowie saved his disciples from anomie (Is there life on Mars?) but potentially at the cost of the individuation of his psyche.
 In the face of the vacuum of meaning created by post-history culture, rather than resorting to appropriate irony, meaning becomes the mystery of creation itself.'

+As a tutor at UEL, Georgeson created the Dewey Decimal Dowsing Project, which "began as a way to make the library more engaging and accessible to new art students and also bring practice and research closer."
+Students were asked to convert their name into a numerological value, used in the Dewey Decimal library code to locate a shelf in the library.
+Using dowsing, the student would then select three books, create a clay effigy "to process the encountered knowledge" and then write "a simple scientific report (Title, Apparatus, Method, results, Conclusion)."